Psychodynamic Therapy in San Francisco

 My Background In Psychodynamic Therapy

-I completed my doctoral degree in Psychodynamic Therapy from the European Institute of Research in Italy in 2009 and have been practicing with this approach ever since.
-I have continuously deepened my knowledge of psychodynamic therapy with advanced training in Europe and the United States.
+I completed my doctoral degree in Psychodynamic and PsychoanalyticTherapy at the European Institute of Research in Italy in 2009 and have been practicing with this approach ever since.
+Over the years, I’ve continued to deepen and refine my expertise through advanced training and ongoing education across both Europe and the United States, integrating contemporary psychodynamic perspectives with relational and trauma-informed approaches.

 Why I Offer Psychodynamic Therapy